-- Bonds are debt securities of an issuer.
+- Bonds are a type of fixed income security which are debt of an issuer.
 By buying a bond, the bondholder extends a loan to the bond issuer.
-In return, the bond issuer offers to pay the bondholder interest periodically and principal at maturity. - Fixed income securities generally provide investors with a steady stream of income, creating a consistent cash flow to investors.
-An investor can also use fixed income to achieve returns through price appreciation/depreciation. - The biggest risks of bonds and other fixed income investments include interest rate risk, credit risk and inflation risk, as described further below. - There are different types of fixed income products.
-The following is an illustrative list of some, but not all, of the bonds available to investors and their typical features. - Government bonds are debt issued by a federal government to support government spending.
+In return, the bond issuer promises to pay the bondholder interest periodically and principal at maturity. - Fixed income securities generally provide investors with a steady stream of income, creating a consistent cash inflow to investors.
+An investor can also use fixed income securities to achieve returns through price appreciation/depreciation. - Key risks of bonds and other fixed income investments include interest rate risk, credit risk and inflation risk and are described further below. - There are different types of bonds and other fixed income products, including Government, Municipal, Agency, Corporate, Emerging Markets and Brokered CDs. - Government bonds are debt securities issued by a federal government to support government spending.
 Government bonds can pay periodic interest payments called coupon payments.
 Government bonds are generally considered low-risk investments since the issuing government backs them.
-Examples include U.S. Treasuries, Japanese Government Bonds and UK Government Bonds. - o Municipal bonds are issued by cities, states, counties or other local governments.
-Municipal bonds are generally exempt from federal taxation. - Agency bonds are bonds issued by a government agency.
-These bonds do not include those issued by the U.S. Treasury or municipalities and are not fully guaranteed in the same way as U.S. Treasuries.
-Agency bonds are also known as agency debt. - Corporate bonds are debt obligations issued by corporations to fund capital improvements, expansions, debt refinancing, share buybacks or acquisitions.
-Interest is subject to federal, state and local taxes. - Investment grade corporate bonds are typically issued by high-quality corporations, those with credit ratings between AAA and BBB-. - High Yield corporate bonds have a higher risk of default or other adverse credit event but typically pay higher interest rates than higher-rated bonds in order to make them attractive to investors.
-These bonds are typically less liquid. - Emerging market debt is a term used to encompass bonds issued by less developed countries.
-It does not include borrowing from governments, supranational organizations such as the International Monetary Fund, or private sources, although loans that are securitized and issued to the markets can be included. - Brokered CDs are certificates of deposit sold by an intermediary, called a broker.
+Examples include U.S. Treasuries, Japanese Government Bonds (JGBs) and UK Government Bonds (Gilts). - Municipal bonds are loans investors make to state and local governments.
+They are issued by cities, states, counties or other local governments.
+Income from municipal bonds is generally exempt from federal taxation. - Agency bonds are issued by a government agency.
+These bonds do not include those issued by the U.S. Treasury or municipalities and are not fully guaranteed in the same way as U.S. Treasury bonds.
+Agency bonds are also known as agency debt. - Corporate bonds are debt obligations issued by corporations to fund capital improvements, expansions, debt refinancing or acquisitions.
+Interest is subject to federal, state and local taxes.
+These include: - Investment-grade corporate bonds are typically issued by high-quality corporations, those with credit ratings between AAA and BBB. - High-yield corporate bonds have a higher risk of default or other adverse credit events but typically pay higher interest rates than better quality bonds in order to make them attractive to investors.
+These bonds also tend to have higher levels of illiquidity. - Emerging market debt is a term used to encompass bonds issued by less developed countries.
+It does not include borrowing from governments, supranational organizations such as the IMF, or private sources, although loans that are securitized and issued to the markets can be included.

+- Brokered CDs are certificates of deposit sold by an intermediary, called a broker.
 Financial institutions use brokers to market their CDs to help them gain deposits.
-The rates on brokered CDs tend to be very competitive because the financial institution is competing directly with other institutions for deposits.

-- In addition to exchange-traded securities, we may offer new bond issuances/syndicates, which are bond securities that have been registered and issued and are being sold on a market to the public for the first time.5 - Your advisor may not recommend the purchase of, or investment in, new bond issuance/syndicate in full-service brokerage retirement and discretionary retirement accounts, except for non-JPM issued Retail Fixed Income Notes in full-service brokerage retirement accounts. - Your advisor may not recommend the purchase of, or investment in, corporate bonds issued by J.P.
+The rates on brokered CDs tend to be very competitive because the financial institution is competing directly with other institutions for your deposit. - In addition to exchange-traded securities, we may offer new bond issuance/syndicate4, which are bond securities that have been registered and issued and are being sold on a market to the public for the first time.
+New bond issuance/syndicate may not be purchased in full-service brokerage retirement accounts. - Your advisor may not recommend the purchase of, or investment in, corporate bonds issued by J.P.
 Morgan and bonds denominated in foreign currencies in full-service brokerage retirement accounts.